Grantee Directory

 University Settlement Society

-To promote socioemotional outcomes of children ages zero to five by increasing the quality of home-based licensed child-care settings using the CHILD/IT-CHILD assessment tool and its related Infant/Early Childhood Mental
+To continue improving the quality of home-based licensed child-care settings using the CHILD/IT-CHILD assessment tool and its related Infant/Early Childhood Mental Health Consultation program, and to support the expansion of the Butterflies mental health...

 Grant amount: $600,000